Azure/azure-sdk/_posts/2020-04-21-js-abort-controller.md

 ## Aborting multiple operations

 Often you have multiple in-flight operations you might want to abort all at once.
 To continue our Storage example, maybe you're downloading multiple files in parallel.
-Or, perhaps you have to fetch a secret from Azure Keyvault before using that key in a subsequent operation.
-In that case, you can pass the same signal to each method, and calling abort on the controller will cancel each of them at the same time.
+Or, perhaps you have to fetch a secret from Azure KeyVault before using that key in a subsequent operation.
+In that case, you can pass the same signal to each method, and calling abort on the controller will cancel whichever of them is in progress at that time.

 ```javascript
 async function getShoppingList({ abortSignal }) {